moonmaster9000/mix.coffee/SPEC.markdown

 Mix(NonAlchoholic).into Tea, Coffee
 ```

-Now, we can ask our objects if they're an alchoholic beverages:
+Now, we can ask our objects if they're alchoholic:

 ```coffeescript
 Beer.containsAlchohol()   #==> true